charlieschwabacher/gestalt/notes.md

     unit tests
   - AST validation for helpful error messages (notes in stub files in ./src/validation)
-  - keep track of non null, unique, and primary key as constraints on tables instead of as fields on columns in database schema types?
+  - do obvious perf optimization of relationship loaders (TODOs in comments in file)
+  - make sure resolvers use prepared statements
+  - handle singular relationship to same table (need to keep track of table names used, name them if repeated)
   - come up w/ a config file format .gestaltrc?
   - handle union types (need type column in addition to foreign key, need to handle during query generation)
   - handle enum types w/ db enums
-  - do obvious perf optimization of relationship loaders (TODOs in comments in file)
-  - make sure resolvers use prepared statements
+  - refactor: keep track of non null, unique, and primary key as constraints on tables instead of as fields on Column objects?
   - replace change-case w/ individual packages for constant, snake, camel case
   - Define named functions that transform values from the database, allow you to attach them / chain them to fields as directives.. sort of like middleware